hasura/graphql-engine/server/documentation/tips.md

+# Tips and tricks

+This document contains various tips and tricks to make development easier.

+### Table of contents

 <!--
 Please make sure you update the table of contents when modifying this file.
 If you're using emacs, you can generate a default version of it with `M-x